industrial-edge/iih-semantics-getting-started/README.md

 ![Overview](docs/graphics/overview.png)

 ### General Task
-The main goal of the task is to read some relevant data from the PLC and have it accessible to other applications with a standarized model of information using OPC UA Companion Specifications.
+The main goal of the task is to read some relevant data from the PLC and have it accessible to other applications with a standardized model of information using OPC UA Companion Specifications.
 IIH maps data from PLC to those models and makes data accessible via an OPC UA Server.
 To read data from PLC two options are used: OPC UA Connector (Databus) and SIMATIC S7+ Connector.
 In this example it is explained how to get the data from those connectors to the IIH.